CodeChain-io/codechain/spec/JSON-RPC.md

 ## account_sendParcel
 Sends a parcel by signing it with the account’s private key.
-It automatically fills the seq if the seq is not given
+It automatically fills the seq if the seq is not given.

 ### Params
  1. parcel: `UnsignedParcel`